NageshMaddala/mean-course/README.md

  - View Posts
  - Edit Posts

-This code base alos follows the clean code structure and extensible to add new features.
+Also, this code base follows the clean code structure and extensible to add new features.
 Please feel free to fork and use it for your learning needs.

 ## Development server